mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 The idiomatic way to handle a form like this in htmx is for the server to render the initial form and then when the browser sends the HTTP request, the server responds with the entire HTML of the form with the values the user selected and a message indicating success or failure.

-I find htmx's recommended pattern awkward and messy.
-Why does the server have to give the browser the entire form again when the only new information is whether the request succeeded or failed?
+I find htmx's recommended pattern for forms awkward and bug-prone.
+The browser already has the form populated correctly, so why would the server give the entire thing back and have the browser redraw it?
+The only new information is a success message or an error message.

-So, here's my slightly adjusted htmx pattern to make htmx forms more lightweight:
+[Here's my slightly adjusted htmx pattern](https://github.com/mtlynch/screenjournal/blob/6d3932de0db03429a6d70189348fe1283b6ef03d/handlers/templates/pages/account-notifications.html) to make htmx forms more lightweight:

 <!-- prettier-ignore -->
 ```html